flucoma/flucoma-docs/doc/BufPitch.rst

 :control numChans:

-   For multichannel ``source``, how many channel should be processed.
+   For multichannel ``source``, how many channels should be processed.
 The default of -1 indicates to analyse through the last channel in the buffer.

 :control features: